Rh disease

+Mechanism

+During pregnancy, there is normally a barrier between maternal and fetal blood called the placenta, a temporary organ that connects a mother’s uterus to the umbilical cord to provide nutrients and oxygen to the fetus.
+However, in certain circumstances, small amounts of fetal blood cells may enter the mother’s circulation.
+Certain types of events where this occurs are during childbirth, miscarriage or abortion, trauma, and invasive procedures such as amniocentesis.
+Once the fetal Rh-positive red blood cells enter the bloodstream of a Rh-negative mother, they are recognized as foreign.
+The mother’s immune system reacts to the Rh-positive red blood cells the same way that it would respond to something like a virus or bacteria, activating B cells—a type of white blood cell that is key to the triggering of an immune response.
+These activated B cells then differentiate into plasma cells, which produce anti-D antibodies.
+After the primary exposure, some of these B cells become memory cells that remember the original exposure, and produce IgG antibodies, which are smaller and can cross the placental barrier.
+Once they cross this barrier into the fetal bloodstream, they bind to fetal Rh-positive cells, triggering opsonization, which marks the red blood cells for destruction.
+The fetal spleen and liver then begin to break down those red blood cells, thinking that they are a foreign invader when in reality they are just mismatched.

 Signs and symptoms

 Symptoms of Rh disease include yellowish amniotic fluid and enlarged spleen, liver or heart or buildup of fluid in the abdomen of the fetus.

 Pathophysiology

-During the first pregnancy, the Rh- mother's initial exposure to fetal Rh+ red blood cells (RBCs) is usually not sufficient to activate her Rh-recognizing B cells.
+During the first pregnancy, the Rh− mother's initial exposure to fetal Rh+ red blood cells (RBCs) is usually not sufficient to activate her Rh-recognizing B cells.
 However, during delivery, the placenta separates from the uterine wall, causing umbilical cord blood to enter the maternal circulation, which results in the mother's proliferation of IgM-secreting plasma B cells to eliminate the fetal Rh+ cells from her blood stream.
 IgM antibodies do not cross the placental barrier, which is why no effects to the fetus are seen in first pregnancies for Rh-D mediated disease.
 However, in subsequent pregnancies with Rh+ fetuses, the IgG memory B cells mount an immune response when re-exposed, and these IgG anti-Rh(D) antibodies do cross the placenta and enter fetal circulation.
 These antibodies are directed against the Rhesus (Rh) factor, a protein found on the surface of the fetal RBCs.
 The antibody-coated RBCs are destroyed by IgG antibodies binding and activating complement pathways.

 The resulting anemia has multiple sequelae: